KordelFranceTech/OlfactionVisionLanguage-Dataset/README.md

 ## License

-This dataset is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+This dataset is released under the [MIT License](https://opensource.org/license/mit).